Terms and conditions of business

 16. Set Off

-16.1 In the event that we recover monies on different matters that we are working on for you we reserve the right to utilise all monies to discharge any outstanding charges or expenses due to us from you.
+16.1 In the event that we recover monies on your behalf, we reserve the right to utilise all monies to discharge any outstanding charges or expenses due to us from you.

 17. Stamp Duty Land Tax